 - Many of us have just managed to get accustomed to the new Windows 11 OS.

-- However, reports indicate that Windows 12 could already be in development.
+- However, reports indicate that Windows 12 is currently already in development.

-- Microsoft hasn't yet confirmed these rumors but there are hints that prove it.
+- Microsoft hasn't yet confirmed these rumors but has leaked a UI screenshot.

-- It's still too early to tell and we might not even see it until maybe early 2030.
+- It's still too early to tell and we might not even see Windows 12 until maybe early 2024.

 Although it might be weird to bring this up, seeing how we just went through everything that comes with a new operating system, Microsoft is apparently already working on a new one.